code-star/codestar-marp/readme.md

     cp example.md decks/deck-name/slides.md
     ```

-    Extra resource files (for example images) can go in that new folder as well.
+    Extra resource files (for example images or videos) can go in that new folder as well.

 - Edit and preview your slides: